Sandaruwan-Jayasundara/PizzaHut-Mobile-Application/README.md

 1. `npm install`

-In the project directory, you can run:
+Then In the project directory, you can run Mobile App and Backend:

 1.`npx react-native`
 2.`npx react-native run-android`